 Because fewer people are buying a house, there has been an oversupply in new construction inventory.
-This is why those that are purchasing new construction might have an upper hand when negotiating home prices with builders.
+This is why those who are purchasing new construction might have an upper hand when negotiating home prices with builders.
 Since 2020, new construction homes are up around 50%, which means that newly completed homes are coming onto the market but with lower buyer demand.

-The real estate market in the middle of the country will grow more in demand.
-Because home prices have not increased like in other parts of the country.
+The real estate market in the middle of the country will grow more in demand because home prices have not increased like in other parts of the country.
 Places like Missouri, Kansas, Iowa, Oklahoma, and Illinois have more affordable home options.